 All local departments work jointly with the Red Cross to provide for the immediate need of families during and following an emergency.

 We are always looking for volunteers interested in serving the emergency needs of others.
 Anyone interested in becoming a volunteer firefighter may contact any department member for details.
-Drop us an e mail message with name and phone number , leave a message at 287-7118 or stop by the firehouse.
-Meeting schedule: First and Third Monday of each month at Seven p.m.
+Drop us an e mail message with name and phone number, leave a message at 287-7118 or stop by the firehouse.
+Meeting schedule: First and Third Monday night of each month at Seven o'clock.

 DEDICATION